-KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs ; 30%).
-Our Performance 2017 - 2018: Our Performance 2018 - 2019 Q1 2017-18 (April - June) 202% Q1 2018-19 (April - June) 218% Q2 2017-18 (July - September) 208% Q2 2018-19 (July - September) 276% Q3 2017-18 (October - December) 208% Q3 2018-19 (October - December) 194% Q4 2017-18 (January - March) 302% Q4 2018-19 (January - March) 142% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published p prominently on the verifier's website.
+KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
+Our Performance 2018 - 2019: Our Performance 2019 - 2020 Q1 2018-19 (April - June) 218% Q1 2019-20 (April - June) 190.11% Q2 2018-19 (July - September) 276% Q3 2018-19 (October - December) 194% Q4 2018-19 (January - March) 142% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
 Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards & Public Safety website including a direct link there to.
-Target 6.2 Target 6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially online or otherwise.
-Paper applications are scanned on receipt to allow all warrant process Certificate submissions are issued electronically.
-We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates electronically from a site location
+Target 6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
+Paper applications are scanned on receipt to allow all warrant processes to be circulated using electronic workflow in the same manner as online applications.
+100% of building warrants and amendments to warrants are issued electronically.
+100% of Notices of Acceptance of Completion Certificate submissions are issued electronically.
+We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates electronically from a site location.